fywu85-archive/randomtexts/FLOW-README.md

 # Installation
 This is the installation guide to install FLOW on Ubuntu 16.04.
 The full FLOW environment requires `sumo`, `rllab-multiagent`, `flow`, and `ray`.
-Hence, the installation of the four libraries is detailed as follows.
+The installation of the four libraries is detailed below.

 ## Dependencies
 ```shell